thirumalaics/interview_prep/Summaries/SPARK/Executor memory.md

 ## What is off-heap space used for in Spark?
 - in spark, off-heap memory used for certain use-cases(interning of strings)
 - as per caching level, off-heap memory can be used to store serialized dataframes

-## Executor
-- executor: JVM process launched on a worker node
-	- important to understand JVM mem management
-	- categorized into two types
+## What are the memory types in JVM?
+- heap memory
-		- On-heap memory management(in-heap memory): Objects are allocated on the JVM heap and bound by GC
+	- Objects, created by the app, are allocated on the JVM heap and bound by GC
+	- discussed above as well
+- stack memory
+	- JV stores local variables and method information
+	- used for thread execution as well
+	- in an application, each thread has its own stack that stores information about the methods and variables it's currently using
+	- fixed size determined by the jvm at runtime
+	- StackOverflowError
+	- used to store temp vars or primitive data types in Java
+## How does JVM manages it's memory?
+- two ways:
+	- On-heap memory management(in-heap memory)
 	- off-heap memory management: objects are created in memory outside JVM by serialization, managed by the OS
 		- not bound by GC
 	- read write speed comparison:
 		- on-heap > off-heap > disk
 	- is off-heap within the memory available to JVM?
 		- uses [direct-memory portion]([Configuring Off-Heap Store (softwareag.com)](https://documentation.softwareag.com/terracotta/terracotta_440/webhelp/bigmemory-go-webhelp/index.html#page/bmg-webhelp/co-tiers_configuring_offheap_store.html)) of the JVM
 		- there is confusion, because above, off-heap memory is described as mem outside JVM

+## Executor
+- executor: JVM process launched on a worker node
+	- important to understand JVM mem management

 ## Mem Management
 - divided into two types:
 	- Static memory manager